msadhikari/cow-catalog-app/README.md

 ## Tech Stack

 - React Native CLI (No Expo)
-- Context API for global state management
+- React redux for global state management
-- AsyncStorage for local data persistence
+- local state for data persistence
 - React Navigation for navigation
 - Picker for dropdown selection
 - Responsive layouts using flex and scaling utilities